-First licensed at the age of thirteen as a Technician Class in 1965 (WA7EEF).
-Fifteen years later I upgraded to Advanced Class and then EXTRA Class ("Extra Plus", passed 20 wpm test) so I could operate on 3.818 and 28.885 to coordinate F2 and MS contacts on VHF.
+First licensed in 1965 at the age of thirteen as a Technician Class (WA7EEF).
+Years later I upgraded to Advanced Class and then EXTRA Class ("Extra Plus", passed 20 wpm test) so I could operate on 3.818 and 28.885 to coordinate F2 and MS contacts on VHF.
 I am still mainly interested in VHF/UHF weak signal SSB/CW, with emphasis on Six Meters, VHF/UHF portable contesting, grid DXpeditions, and mountain topping.
 I have operated portable from almost every grid in Arizona over the years as a single op and with the Arizona Six Shooters (N7AMA Tom, WW7B Morgan, W7NS Terry, and others).
 I am currently active on 50, 144, 222, 432, and the 1296 Mhz bands.

 I worked some of the first ever recorded Multi-hop ES on 144 Mhz in the 1987 VHF QSO Party, working Florida and Georgia on the second hop.
-Best DX on Six Meters is JA6 LONGPATH over Africa, over 18,000 KM.
+Best DX on Six Meters is JA6 LONGPATH over Africa, over 18,000 miles.
 Reunion Island (FR5) is my best 6M DX short path.

 Currently active on HF as well, as this solar cycle seems to be a bust on Six Meters.